VW rethinks Skoda and Seat strategy in mass-market struggle

 Similarly, Seat is countering its image as the black sheep of the VW group by offering more variants of its Leon model and sharpening its focus on rebounding European markets.

 Though reducing non-production staff and administration, it's unclear when the Spanish business will return to profit, CEO Juergen Stackmann told Reuters.
-Seat has amassed 1.5 billion euros (1.23 billion pounds) of losses since 2005
+Seat has amassed 1.5 billion euros ($2.06 billion) of losses since 2005

 The brand is now reaching beyond its traditional base of young city dwellers, targeting families and fleet operators with the Leon ST, its first estate.
 The model has attracted 20,000 orders within weeks, Stackmann said.